cornelltech/CS5439-Fall2018/README.md

 ### Requirements

-The class will involve a combination of lectures, in-class exercises, and homeworks.
+The class will involve a combination of lectures, in-class exercises, readings, and homeworks.
+Readings for a lecture should be completed before lecture.
 You'll be graded according to the following:

 * Participation: 20%
 * Homeworks:  80% (each homework will count an equal amount)

 There will likely be opportunities for extra credit, as well.

 ### Background reading and Lecture notes